The Current State of IT: Survey

-Information Technology (IT) professionals serve as the support backbone for workers in countless industries, ensuring computers, printers, and other devices and technology products continue to function as intended.
+Information Technology (IT) professionals serve as the support backbone for workers in countless industries, ensuring desktop computers, printers, laptops, and other devices and technology products continue to function as intended.
 Employees rely on the IT worker to fix issues effectively with timely resolution so they can be productive in their daily work environment.

 The current state of IT provides a challenging yet rewarding career path for tech minded individuals with solid problem solving skills.
 Today’s job environment for IT professionals shows improvements over past years in general job satisfaction, particularly in categories like work-life balance, reduced “always-on” expectations, and an overall sense of pride in career choice.
 Still, IT leaders continue to navigate the challenges of skills shortages and the impact on IT operations on a corporate level.